 The question below is optional, you can skip it if you wish:

-Average Cost – Via a White Goods Retailer
+Average Cost to Install a Gas Cooker and Hob- Via a White Goods Retailer

 Most white goods retailers offer an installation service for fridges, freezers, washing machines and cookers etc.

-In most cases, this work is just sub-contracted out to local tradespeople, with the retailer taking a percentage as a commision.
+In most cases, this work is just sub-contracted out to local tradespeople, with the retailer taking a percentage as a commission.

 Below is the results of our findings, the figure is an average of all the prices we gathered: